AndreyZemskov/Autostart-VMWare-VM-with-Flask/README.md

 **Initialization**
 ___

-Initialization is function which collected information about VMs and reter OK if VM available (have ping) and Down if host not available (haven't ping)
+Initialization is function which collect information about VMs and reter OK if VM available (have ping) and Down if host not available (haven't ping)

 **Listening Servers**
 ___
-This function listen IPs and will be check availability if servers down then after 15 seconds will be initialization respons to autostart copy VM on other host
+This function listen IPs and check availability if servers down.
+Then after 15 seconds initialization will be respons to autostart copy VM on other host